deepaksingh1/2-layer-neural-network/README.md

 # 2-layer-neural-network
-Cassification model using 2-layer neural network.
+Classification model using 2-layer neural network.
   Using sum-of-square error as loss function.
   Using Sigmoid activation function.